Skip to main content

 Why is this project needed?

-The new facilities and transmission lines are needed to provide additional power to the area to support existing and future load growth serving business investments in Luzerne County.
-This proposed project will allow us to meet the growing demand for power in the region while enhancing reliability and ensuring that our system still delivers reliable power to customers in this region and beyond.
+The new facilities and transmission lines are needed to provide additional power to the area to support growth in the region.
+This proposed project will allow us to meet the growing demand for power in the region while enhancing reliability and ensuring that our system still delivers reliable power to all customers in this region and beyond.

 What townships will the transmission line run through?